The Coldest Winter (R)

 Snow was falling heavily on Minas Tirith.
 Cold winds blew in from the north, passed over Mirkwood, sped through the lands of Rohan, and wrapped Gondor in a bitter embrace.
 Streams and lakes froze and night settled quickly.
 Every blanket and rug was looked for and produced from chests, attics, lofts and cellars.
 Children were kept indoors along with the elders and the sick.
 Even the horses grew cold in their stables and needed constant supervision.
 When they had absolutely no reason to venture outdoors, people stayed inside to huddle, close together, in front of the hearth fires.
 It was, by far, the coldest winter anyone in the White City could remember.

 In his office, Aragorn was seated behind his desk.
-A fire was crackling cheerfully in the fireplace to his left, but even with it, the King had drawn a woolen blanket around himself to keep out the chill.
+A fire was crackling cheerfully in the fireplace to his left, but even with it, the King had drawn a woollen blanket around himself to keep out the chill.
 Normally, his desk would be covered with letters, maps and documents of every kind, but the weather prevented most messengers from extensive travelling.
-In a way, one could say we are isolated, Aragorn reflected where he sat.
-A white city, lost among the white snow.

 It was, however, still important to make sure that the people of Gondor did not suffer.
 That was why Aragorn had ordered a somewhat large number of his men to ride out, despite the aggressive winter, and report back to him anything of importance.
 Those were the only kind of messages he received now.
 They were not many and he knew them by heart, but still he eyed them again: a small bridge had given up underneath the weight of the snow and several trees had fallen in Ithilien, due to the winds.

 Thankfully, no word of spreading illness had reached him yet.
 Since the cold had come upon them swiftly and taken them by surprise, Aragorn feared that the Gondorians were not at all prepared.
 Autumn had been beautiful, with clear blue skies and gentle sunlight.
-It had seemed it would last forever, but then, suddenly and brutally, winter had arrived without warning.
+It had seemed like it would last forever, but then, suddenly and brutally, winter had arrived without warning.

 Everything would be seen to in due time, Aragorn comforted himself.
 His men had orders to immediately repair any houses or bridges that could not stand against the wind, and the trees would be dealt with when the weather was kinder to cheeks, hands and feet.
 In the meantime, he could only concentrate on affairs regarding his city, and he could only hope that Éomer and his people fared well in Rohan.